Kunigal: Geography and Nearby Places of Interest

 The hill has eight gateways from the foot to the summit in addition to several outer gates.
 On the summit known as Sankarakumbhi is situated a small Shankareshvara temple with a spring called Dodda done or big spring in front of it From the summit, we get an extensive view of the surrounding landscape dotted by a large number of tanks and hills.

 Hutridurga derives its name from Hutri, a village situated about 3 km from the foot of the hill.
 The village immediately at the foot of the hill is known as Santhepet and that situated on the first elevation as Hutridurga.
 The Hutridurga village has several temples of Adinarayana, Veerabhadra and Anjaneya etc.

-Near Hutridurga is the village of Sondalagere, famous for Kambada Narasimha Swam tu temple.
+Near Hutridurga is the village of Sondalagere, famous for Kambada Narasimha Swamy temple.
 The village is situated on Kunigal - Magadi road via Kempanahalli at a distance of 12 km from Kunigal town and well connected by bus service.
 The village provides a picturesque view of Hutidurga hill.